-For your Node application to be useful, it needs things like libraries, web and testing frameworks, data-connectivity, parsers and other functionality.
-You enable this functionality by installing specific modules via npm. npm comes bundled with Node.js (since v0.6.3) so you can start using it right away!
+In order for your Node application to be useful, it is going to need things like libraries, web and testing frameworks, data-connectivity, parsers and other functionality.
+You enable this functionality by installing specific modules via npm. npm comes bundled with Node. js (since vo.6.3) so you can start using it right away!